 Here it is.
 If you want a summary, the talk is basically about how the relationship between art and activism is so much deeper than just art that happens to be about activist stuff, that there’s a further connection in terms of process.
 The questions that artists ask themselves often mirror the questions that activists ask.
 The steps that artists take from idea to concept to art often mirror the steps that activists take from value to principle to action.

 My biggest worry is that the title of the talk might insinuate that it’s “for” artists or people who are already deeply engaged in activist work.
 And it’s not, really.
 This talk is for anyone who knows the world is messed up, and wants to do something about it.
 Just a few notes:

 1. The talk opens with a revised version of my poem “Quicksand.”
 I’ve always liked that poem, but have also always worried that it’s too easy to misinterpret, to read it as a basic critique of slacktivism, or a call for action-for-action’s sake; for me, it’s something more nuanced.
 It’s my own fault as a writer that that isn’t more clear, but this talk gave me a chance to dig into the poem a little more.

 2. The full text to that poem can be found here, and it’s also included in my book.
-As for the text of the full talk, I’m working on a highly-reimagined version of it for my new book, but I’d be happy to email anyone requesting the text for accessibility’s sake.
-The little verse at the end is from the Sifu Hotman (which is me, Dem Atlas, and Rube) song “Matches,” something I’ve found myself performing more and more over the past year.
+As for the text of the full talk, I’m working on a highly-reimagined version of it for my new book, and the text/transcript is available via TED’s website.

-3. The talk also plays off the zine that me and Olivia Novotny made this past year; I’m currently working on a revised/updated version of that as well.
+3. The talk also plays off the zine that me and Liv Novotny made this past year; I’m currently working on a revised/updated version of that as well.
 Feel free to share!